 Our site is operated by a private, membership supported non profit 501(c)3 organization.
 We do not receive government support (county, state, or national).
 Our memberships, donations, admissions, programs, and your generous contributions support the quality programming we provide.

-John Crowley, the original pioneer settler on this land, was a blacksmith and veterinarian, ran a general store, and was a farmer.
-There is a working blacksmithing shop and a pioneer museum set up like a general store.
+John Crowley, the original pioneer settler on this land, was a blacksmith and farmer and rancher.
+He he operated a general store on Myakka Road.
+There is a working blacksmithing shop and th pioneer museum depicts a general store.
 The museum exhibits a variety of historic objects, mostly from the Crowley family and the Old Miakka area.
 The Crowley Farm contains a herd of certified Florida “Cracker” cows, cracker ponies, a mule, pigs, chickens, an organic vineyard, an orchard, a kitchen garden and more.

 Historic Old Miakka is just a stone’s throw off the interstate.
 Travel 13 peaceful miles through pastural scenes to a lovely little walk back in time.
 Old Miakka was established in 1844.
 Gus Wilson ran the first post office that carried mail from Old Miakka to Key West.
 Historic Old Miakka Methodist Church is in the heart of this historic community.
 Take a walk through the graveyard or take in a sermon, Friday night fish fry, or Wednesday night community dinner.
 Crowley is one mile north of the rear entrance to Myakka State Park so make...read more